@azerum/ts-csp

 • Blocks until the channel is "readable", meaning that it either:

-Intuitively, when a channel is "readable", the next ReadableChannel.read call on it will not block
+Intuitively, a channel is "readable" when the next ReadableChannel.read call on it does not block (resolves immediately)

 Type Parameters